-Bromofluoromethane (BFM) is a powerful reagent for the incorporation of fluoromethyl moieties.
-Using proprietary technology, Valliscor manufactures kilogram to commercial scale of high purity BFM (>99.9% pure) for the pharmaceutical industry in its Corvallis, Oregon production facility.
-To find out more information on our offerings, please contact us at firstname.lastname@example.org.
+4,4,5,5,5-Pentafluoro-1-pentanol (PFP) is an important building block primarily used in the commercial manufacture of the API fulvestrant.
+Using proprietary technology, Valliscor manufactures kilogram to commercial scale quantities of PFP for the pharmaceutical industry at its Corvallis, Oregon production facility.
+To find out more information about our offerings, please contact us at email@example.com.

 Alternate Names: BFM, bromofluoromethylene, CFC 31B1, R 31B1